 “If something is too good to be true, it probably is not true.”

-The same goes with the triangulation fraud.
+The same goes for triangulation fraud.
 In this method of eCommerce, fraudsters create fake storefronts that look and behave like real ones.
-They push great offers for best selling products at cheap costs which lure customers invariably.
+They push great offers for best-selling products at cheap costs which lure customers invariably.

 eCommerce fraud is staged not only by hackers but also by customers.
-A common fraud staged by customers include the chargeback fraud.
-In this mechanism, the customers will play victims to products not being delivered thus claiming a chargeback from the company.
+A common fraud staged by customers includes chargeback fraud.
+In this mechanism, the customers will play victim to products not being delivered thus claiming a chargeback from the company.

-eCommerce frauds mitigation – Ensuring safety for merchants and customers
+eCommerce fraud mitigation – Ensuring safety for merchants and customers

 Along with the mushrooming growth of frauds, security provisions to beat cybersecurity attacks and frauds have also grown in the eCommerce industry.

-Let’s take a look at some such security features and how they can be used to mitigate frauds.
+Let’s take a look at some such security features and how they can be used to mitigate fraud.

 Tighten return processes